What Kind of Translation Agency Do You Need?

 - We offer a wide range of highly qualified translators and use AI to assign the best possible translators for your projects.

 - This is a full end-to-end solution for any localization process and any industry.

-After reviewing the pros and cons of each business model, you’re likely to have a good idea of the kind of translation agency that’s right for your future prospects.
-However, you still need to look at how individual agencies manage their workflows, tools for facilitating the localization process, and standards of communication and transparency.
+After reviewing the pros and cons of each business model, you're likely to have a good idea of the kind of translation agency that's right for your future prospects.
+However, you must still examine how individual agencies manage their workflows, tools for facilitating the localization process, and communication and transparency standards.
 To understand these additional important elements, you need to evaluate the technology at the heart of the agencies.

 Supportive Software for Localization Management

-There are three basic types of software you’ll need to help you control workflows, eliminate redundant tasks, and manage costs.
+You'll need three basic types of software to help you control workflows, eliminate redundant tasks, and manage costs.